verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 | Istio mesh sidecar | Envoy  | vmi-system-grafana-* | verrazzano-system | Grafana in the Istio mesh
 | Istio mesh sidecar | Envoy  | weblogic-operator-* | verrazzano-system | WebLogic operator in the Istio mesh

+## Hybrid Traffic
+Some Verrazzano components have mixed traffic accross the aforementioned categories and traffic directions.
+Those components are the Verrazzano API proxy, the OIDC proxy, Prometheus, WebLogic, and Prometheus.
+Some of this information is also discussed in other sections of the document, but summarized here.

+### Verrazzano API proxy